Kristopher-Ray/polaris-us.org/content/sections/about-going-worse.md

 * **Kim Jong Un continues to test Intercontinental Ballistic Missiles** {.font21}

-Biden’s inability to lead is destabilizing the whole world.
-Biden is unfit to lead our men and women in uniform, and he diminishes our country’s standing in the eyes of the world.
+Biden and Harris' inability to lead is destabilizing the whole world.
+They are unfit to lead our men and women in uniform, and are diminishing our country’s standing in the eyes of the world.